photoprism/photoprism-docs/docs/developer-guide/pull-requests.md

 it's in progress, so we don't try to merge them.
 We can help you with a code review or other feedback if needed.
 Please be patient with us.

-**Reviewing, testing, and finally merging pull requests requires significant resources on our side.
-If it's not just a small fix, it can take several months.**
+**Be aware that reviewing, testing and finally merging pull requests requires significant resources on our side.
+It can therefore take several months if it is not just a small fix, especially if extensive testing is needed to prevent bugs from getting into our stable version.**

 ## Privacy Notice ##